-Use of unsolicited pop-up advertisements on the internet or text message;
+Use of unsolicited pop-up advertisements on the internet or text message; unless the advertisement is a mobile device application installed on the device by the owner of the device who is a Qualifying Patient or Caregiver or 21 years of age or older and includes a permanent and easy opt-out feature;

-Any advertising of an improper or objectionable nature including, but not limited to, the use of recipe books or pamphlets for Marijuana Products which contain obscene or suggestive statements;
+Any advertising, including the use of Brand Names, of an improper or objectionable nature including, but not limited to, the use or language or images offensive or disparaging to certain groups;

-Advertising, marketing or branding of Marijuana Products on clothing, cups, drink holders, apparel accessories, electronic equipment or accessories, sporting equipment, novelty items and similar portable promotional items;
+Any advertising solely for the promotion of Marijuana or Marijuana Products on MTC Branded Goods, including but not limited to clothing, cups, drink holders, apparel accessories, electronic equipment or accessories, sporting equipment, novelty items and similar portable promotional items;

-Advertising, marketing or branding on or in public or private vehicles and at bus stops, taxi stands, transportation waiting areas, train stations, airports, or other similar transportation venues including, but not limited to, vinyl-wrapped vehicles or signs or logos on transportation vehicles or company cars;
+Advertising on or in public or private vehicles and at bus stops, taxi stands, transportation waiting areas, train stations, airports, or other similar transportation venues including, but not limited to, vinyl-wrapped vehicles or signs or logos on transportation vehicles not owned by the MTC;

-Advertising, marketing, branding, signs or other printed matter advertising any brand or kind of Marijuana Products that are displayed on the exterior or interior of any licensed Premises where Marijuana Products are not regularly and usually kept for sale;
+The display of signs or other printed material advertising any brand or kind of Marijuana or Marijuana Products that are displayed on the exterior of any licensed Premises;

-Advertising or marketing of the price of Marijuana Products, except as permitted above pursuant to 935 CMR 501.105(4)(a);
+Advertising of the price of Marijuana or Marijuana Products, except as permitted above pursuant to 935 CMR 501.105(4)(a)5.;

-Display of Marijuana Products so as to be clearly visible to a person from the exterior of an MTC;
+Display of Marijuana or Marijuana Products so as to be clearly visible to a person from the exterior of an MTC;

 Advertising, marketing or branding including any statement, design, representation, picture, or illustration that encourages or represents the use of Marijuana for any purpose other than to treat a Debilitating Medical Condition or related symptoms;

-Advertising, marketing or branding, including any statement, design, representation, picture, or illustration that encourages or represents the recreational use of Marijuana; and

-An MTC shall not display on the exterior of the facility advertisements for Marijuana or any brand name, and may only identify the building by the registered name.

 The Commission shall maintain and make available a list of all MTCs, their dispensing location, and their contact information.

+Nothing in 935 CMR 501.105(4): Advertising Requirements prohibits an MTC from using a mark provided by the Commission which uses images of Marijuana.

+CMOs shall comply with the requirements of each 935 CMR 500.105(4): Advertising Requirements and 935 CMR 500.105(4): Advertising Requirements with respect to the applicable license.
+A CMO may develop a single marketing campaign, provided, however, it shall apply the most restrictive requirements applicable under either license.

 Labeling of Marijuana and Marijuana Products.

 Labeling of Marijuana Not Sold as a Marijuana Product.
-Prior to Marijuana being sold or Transferred, an MTC shall ensure the placement of a legible, firmly Affixed label on which the wording is no less than 1/16 inch in size on each package of Marijuana that it makes available for retail sale, containing at a minimum the following information:
+Prior to Marijuana being sold or Transferred, an MTC shall ensure the placement of a legible, firmly Affixed label on which the wording is no less than 1/16 of an inch in size on each package of Marijuana that it makes available for retail sale, containing at a minimum the following information:

-The name and registration number of the MTC that produced the Marijuana, together with the retail Licensee's business telephone number, electronic mail address, and website information, if any;
+The name and registration number, telephone number, email address of the MTC that produced the Marijuana, together with the retail Licensee's business telephone number, electronic mail address, and website information, if any;

-The quantity of Usable Marijuana contained within the package;

 The date that the MTC packaged the contents and a statement of which Licensee performed the packaging;

 A batch number, sequential serial number, and bar code when used, to identify the batch associated with manufacturing and Processing;

+Net weight or volume in US customary or metric units, listed in that order;

-The full Cannabinoid Profile of the Marijuana contained within the package, including THC and other Cannabinoid level;
+The full Cannabinoid Profile of the Marijuana contained within the package, including THC and other Cannabinoid levels;

 A statement and a seal certifying that the product has been tested for contaminants, that there were no adverse findings, and the date of testing in accordance with M.G.L c.
 94G, § 15;